soodoku/wait/README.md

-## Get in Line: Waiting Times at DMV
+## Get in Line: Waiting Times at the DMV

-The quality of public services matter a lot.
-If you have to stand in a long line to [pay your electricity bill](https://www.bbc.com/news/world-asia-india-38088385), as was the norm in some third-world countries, it takes away from the time you have to earn money or the time you have for leisure.
-In this note, we shed light on one aspect of quality for one such public service---waiting times at the DMV.
+The quality of public services matters a lot.
+If you have to stand in a long line to [pay your electricity bill](https://www.bbc.com/news/world-asia-india-38088385), as is the norm in some third-world countries, it takes away from the time you have to earn money or the time you have for leisure.
+If there is trash on the streets, it is not just an eyesore but also potentially a breeding ground for disease.

-We scrape data from [CA DMV](https://www.dmv.ca.gov/), which provides average wait times by hour of day for all hours for which a facility is open, to estimate the median average wait time (median of the hourly averages that are reported), variation in wait times by day, hour, and sociodemographics of the local area.
+In this note, we shed light on an important aspect of quality for one such public service---waiting times at the DMV.
+We scrape waiting time data from [CA DMV](https://www.dmv.ca.gov/).
+The DMV site provides average wait times by hour of the day for all the hours for which a facility is open.
+We use the data to estimate the median average wait time (median of the hourly averages), variation in wait times by day, hour, and the relationship with local sociodemographics.

 ### Data